-For all other performance-based awards, compensation expense will be recorded through the end of the performance period if it is deemed probable that the performance goals will be met.
+Compensation expense will be recorded through the end of the performance period if it is deemed probable that the performance goals will be met.
 If the performance goals are not met, no compensation cost will be recognized and any previously recognized compensation cost will be reversed.